dgaydukov/cert-ocpjp11/files/BitManipulation.md

 ### BitSet
 * java class `java.util.BitSet` is used for bit manipulation
 * using `boolean[]` not good, because each boolean value would be stored as byte and will consume more memory
-* it uses a combination of int/log and bit-wise operations under-the-hood
+* it uses a combination of int/long and bit-wise operations under-the-hood - for example long - 8 bytes - 64 bits, you can use one long value as underlying storage for array of 64 bits.
+Of course if you need to store 1024 bits, you would need 16 long numbers.
+So you can use an array of 16 longs as underlying storage for 1024 bits.
 ```java
 import java.util.BitSet;